 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

-Pharmacists are an essential piece of the healthcare puzzle, distributing prescription medication, recommending over-the-counter options, and counseling patients on their options and potential hazards of pharmaceuticals.
-The career requires much more than the counting of pills and the preparation of prescriptions.
+Pharmacists are an essential part of the healthcare puzzle, dispensing prescription medications, recommending over-the-counter options, and counseling patients on their options and the potential hazards of pharmaceuticals.
+The career requires much more than counting pills and preparing prescriptions.

-While those outside of the healthcare profession may only have regular interaction with retail pharmacists, the truth is that the field is much broader than this.
+While those outside the healthcare profession may have only regular interaction with retail pharmacists, the field is much broader than this.
 There are many different types of pharmacist work environments and requirements available to those who choose to pursue this important career.

 Become an Academic Pharmacist